Torsion-free $H$-structures on almost Abelian solvmanifolds: Introduction

+Coming back to the above mentioned compact complex manifolds which are almost Abelian solvmanifolds $\Gamma\backslash G$, we observe that the complex structure on these manifolds is always an \emph{invariant} one, i.e. comes from a left-invariant one on $G$.
 Invariant geometric structures on almost Abelian solvmanifolds have played also an important role in providing famous counterexamples, e.g. the first example of a compact manifold admitting both a complex and a symplectic structure but no K\"ahler structure \cite{T} and the first example of a seven-dimensional compact manifold admitting a closed but no torsion-free $\G_2$-structure \cite{Fe} are almost Abelian solvmanifolds endowed with invariant geometric structures.

+Now invariant geometric structures on solvmanifolds may solely be studied at the level of the associated solvable Lie algebra $\mfg$.
+Even more when $\mfg$ is almost Abelian, then $\mfg=\mfg_f$ is fully determined by one endomorphism $f\in \End(\mfu)\cong \End(\bR^{n-1})$ of the codimension one Abelian ideal $\mfu$.
+Thus, the existence question of a certain type of invariant geometric structure on a given almost Abelian solvmanifold $\Gamma\backslash G$ may be reformulated in terms of the endomorphism $f$ having specific kinds of properties, which makes the investigation which almost Abelian solvmanifolds admit a certain kind of invariant geometric structure highly approachable.